hiteshchoudhary/open-source-contribution/readme.md

 I loved your all the series mainly (backend , React and javascript)

-Again a heartful thaks a lot for providing such content
+Again a heartful thaks a lot for providing such content I want to express my heartfelt gratitude to Hitesh sir for providing invaluable resources on open source contribution.
+This marks my first contribution to a repository, and I'm thrilled to be a part of this community.

+I thoroughly enjoyed all the series, especially the ones on backend, React, and JavaScript.
+Thank you, sir, for sharing such insightful content and making it accessible to everyone.

+Here's to many more contributions and learning experiences ahead! 🚀